Forms and Advance Care Planning FAQs

 Who should witness my signature on my advance directive?

 Your witnesses must be at least 18 years of age and not related to you by blood or marriage.
 Choose individuals who will not inherit any of your property.
-Do not choose the person you named as your representative or your successor representative on your Medical Power of Attorney or your health care provider as your witness.
+Do not choose the person you named as your representative or your successor representative on your Medical Power of Attorney or your health care clinician as your witness.

 How can I find a Notary Public to notarize my advance directive?